 Yes.
 You can decide when you have the necessary knowledge training and competence to extend your scope.
 The Health and Care Professions Council (HCPC) doesn’t prescribe how you can achieve competence, and maintain and evolve your individual scope of practice.
 However, it does expect you to engage in continuous professional development (CPD).
 You must be able to demonstrate if asked, how you have developed and maintained that competence and while that may be achieved by attending a course, learning from peers and reflective practice are equally valid.

-The only exception is any registrant who considers prescribing to be within their individual scope, as they must have undergone an accredited post-registration qualification and therefore gained an annotation on the HCPC register.
-They must also complete a registered course in order to give injections.
+The only exception is any registrant who considers prescribing to be within their individual scope, as they must have sucessfully completed an accredited post-registration qualification and been annotation on the HCPC register as a prescriber.

-Why has the CSP decided that many complementary, alternative and holistic therapies are no longer within scope?
+Why has the CSP decided that complementary, alternative and holistic (CAH) therapies are no longer within scope of the profession?

 The CSP continually reviews areas of risk in respect of the practice of physiotherapy, including the expectations, principles and reputation of physiotherapy as a healthcare profession.

-It is clear that some complementary, alternative and holistic (CAH) therapies do not have a robust current or emergent evidence base for effectiveness, and as such will not be considered to be part of our professional scope.
-Examples include, reflexology, aromatherapy, Reiki, cupping and energy medicine.
+It is clear that many complementary, alternative and holistic (CAH) therapies do not have a robust current or emergent evidence base for effectiveness.
+In March 2021 the member-led Professional Committee of the CSP made a decision that CAH therapies are not part of physiotherapy practice and thus not covered by the CSP PLI scheme .
+Examples of CAH therapies include, reflexology, aromatherapy, Reiki, cupping and energy medicine.

 Am I a delivering an exercise class as an exercise instructor or a physiotherapist?

 Only you can answer this question, and you may wish to do both at different times.
 You must be aware that there is a difference between the two activities and how you practise will affect what insurance you need.